 Squeeze a thick ribbon of icing onto the back half of the sugar skull, then quickly align and press the two together.
 If none of the icing came out after pressing them together, add a thin line of icing along the line where they meet, then wipe it off with your finger to help create a smoother seal.

-When you’re ready to decorate them, use the same recipe for royal icing that I shared above.
+When you’re ready to decorate them, use the same recipe for royal icing that I shared above, or use what you have left from glueing the sugar skulls togehter.
 Add a few drops of concentrated food coloring, such as Wilton’s coloring gels, to about half a cup of plain white royal icing in separate small bowls for each color.
 Mix well, add a few more drops of coloring if needed.

-A little tip for filling the icing bags if you have a difficult time with this part: Use a large tall cup to hold the bag for you.
+Royal icing piping bag tip: If you have a difficult time filling the piping bags, use a tall skinny cup to hold the bag upright for you.

-Wet paintbrushes were very helpful also.
-We had a few small bowls around the table with a small amount of water to dip the paintbrushes in in order to clean and dampen them a little to help paint larger areas.
-Just make sure you remove any excess water by wiping the brush lightly on a napkin so that it’s not dripping water onto the sugar molds.
+Wet paintbrushes work well to help spread or flatten the icing.
+We had a few small bowls around the table with a small amount of water to dip the paintbrushes in to clean them.
+Just make sure you remove any excess water by wiping the brush lightly on a napkin so that it’s not dripping water onto the sugar skulls.

 These were just a few of the ones made by the kids and another adult.
 I didn’t get a good picture of the rest.